Shimano Nexus 8: An In-Depth Review

 Pros and Cons

-- Shifting at a standstill: Ideal for city traffic and frequent stops.
+- Shifting at a standstill: Perfect for stop-and-go traffic and frequent red lights.

-- Durable construction: Built to withstand regular use in varying conditions.
+- Durable construction: Built to handle daily use in all kinds of weather.

 Price and Value